righettod/code-snippets-security-utils/README.md

 * Were centralized into [one class](src/main/java/eu/righettod/SecurityUtils.java) to be able to enhance them across time as well as handle missing case/bug.

 🔬I uses it, as a sandbox, to create/test/provide remediation code proposals when I perform web assessment or secure code review activities.

+# Disclaimer

+> [!CAUTION]
+> I do not claim (and will never claim) that the proposed code is 100% effective, these are simply practical tests of ideas regarding security issues I have encountered.

 # Content & conventions